 What are the IKT Guiding Principles?

-The integrated knowledge translation (IKT) guiding principles were developed to support IKT partnerships to conduct quality and ethical research in spinal cord injury (SCI) that is relevant, useful, useable, and avoids tokenism.
+A multidisciplinary group of SCI researchers, clinicians, people with SCI, representatives from SCI community organizations, and funding agencies developed the Integrated Knowledge Translation (IKT) Guiding Principles to support IKT partnerships to conduct quality, ethical research in spinal cord injury (SCI) that is relevant, useful, useable, and avoids tokenism.

-These principles should be used by all partners – researchers, research users, and funders of SCI research – early and throughout the entire research process.
+The Guiding Principles have been developed to be used by all partners – researchers, research users, and funders of SCI research – early and throughout the entire research process.
 Partners should regularly refer to these principles while reflecting on their approach, contributions, and commitment to the partnership and adjust as needed.

 Data supporting the effectiveness of the IKT guiding principles are not yet available.
 For this reason, these are guiding principles and not guidelines.